-Woodbury, New Jersey September 27, 2022
+Woodbury, New Jersey September 25, 2023

-Seniors Housing Development Corporation of Gloucester County and Subsidiary MANAGEMENT'S DISCUSSION AND ANALYSIS

-December 31, 2021
+Seniors Housing Development Corporation of Gloucester County and Subsidiary MANAGEMENT'S DISCUSSION AND ANALYSIS For the Years Ended December 31, 2022 and 2021 Unaudited

-This section of the Seniors Housing Development Corporation and Subsidiary's annual financial report presents our discussion and analysis of the Corporation's financial performance during the fiscal year ended on December 31, 2021.
+This section of the Seniors Housing Development Corporation and Subsidiary's (the "Corporation") annual financial report presents our discussion and analysis of the Corporation's financial performance during the fiscal year ended on December 31, 2022.
 We encourage readers to consider the information presented here in conjunction with the Corporation's financial statements and accompanying notes.